wmhilton-stoplight/platform-docs/2.-workspaces/d.inviting-your-team.md

 ![approve-requests.png](https://stoplight.io/api/v1/projects/cHJqOjI/images/eUIWFYsOXOU)

 ## Manage Workspace Access

-Since you will likely invite stakeholders from different parts of the API Lifecycle, you can limit and restrict who gets access to what.
+Since you will likely invite stakeholders from different parts of the API lifecycle, you can limit and restrict who gets access to what.

 To change a member's role for your workspace: